art-dot-git/zork-client/README.md

-# Zork.git
+# Zork.git Client

 Zork.git is an experiment in using git to play a game, in this case, the classic interactive fiction title [Zork].
 To start playing, simply [fork the zork.git game repo][game], enter a command by editing the `README`, and submit a PR back against the game repo.

+This repo contains playing instructions and the bot code used to process pull requests.

 Developed as part of [GitHub Game Off 2016](https://github.com/github/game-off-2016).
-[Official Entry](https://github.com/mattbierner/game-off-2016)
+[Official GGO16 Entry](https://github.com/mattbierner/game-off-2016)

 ### How it Works